Soldiers (food)

 In 2005, The Daily Telegraph reported the invention of a device for cutting bread into soldiers.
 Shaped cutters to produce soldiers shaped like human soldiers are also available.

 History

+There is an early reference from 1728 in England to a "garnish of fry'd Bread, cut the length of one's Finger", as an accompaniment to boiled tench.

-In 1868 Alphonse Daudet mentions mouillettes in the novel Le Petit Chose : "A sa gauche, Annou lui taille des mouillettes pour ses oeufs, des oeufs du matin, blancs, crémeux, duvetés".
+In 1868 Alphonse Daudet mentions mouillettes in the novel Le Petit Chose: "A sa gauche, Annou lui taille des mouillettes pour ses oeufs, des oeufs du matin, blancs, crémeux, duvetés".

-The specific english term "eggs with soldiers" appears to date only from the 1960s.
-The modern phrase first appeared in print in 1966 in Nicolas Freeling's novel The Dresden Green (where it is used to eat soup).
-It is possible that it was either popularised or invented in 1965 in a series of TV commercials for eggs starring Tony Hancock and Patricia Hayes.
+The specific English term "eggs with soldiers" appears to date from the 1960s.
+The modern phrase first appeared in print in 1966 in British writer Nicolas Freeling's novel The Dresden Green (where it is used to eat soup).
+It is possible that it was either popularised or invented in 1965 in a series of TV advertisements for eggs starring Tony Hancock and Patricia Hayes.